Omega-Who/Omegas-Labyrinth/README.md

 For the items present in this game please keep in mind they share similar icons, just different colors!<br>

-*Consumables*<br>v
+*Consumables*<br>
-The Blue Potion represents a Health potion, healing you for up to 4 points of HP!<br>v The Purple Potion represents an Elixir, healing you for up to 8 points of HP!<br>v The Yellow Potion represents a Lighting Potion, Zapping your opponents for 20 damage!<br>
+The Blue Potion represents a Health potion, healing you for up to 4 points of HP!<br>
+The Purple Potion represents an Elixir, healing you for up to 8 points of HP!<br>
+The Yellow Potion represents a Lighting Potion, Zapping your opponents for 20 damage!<br>
 The Red Potion represents a Fireball Potion, Throwing it at your enemies will create a 3x3 area of 12 damage!
 Though, watch out as you might just feel it too!<br>
 The Pink Potion represents a Confusion Potion, Targeting an enemy with it will make them Confused and walk around randomly for 10 turns!<br>